-The frustration is that we finally recognise what it truly means to be a child, and to recognise the value of behaving without constraint, when we become adults!
+The frustration is that we finally recognise what it truly means to be a child, and recognise the value of behaving without constraint, when we become adults!
 If only we knew it at the time we could consciously hold onto those things as productive behaviours.

-The best work comes from motivated, collaborative individuals, having fun, unconstrained by the socially and politically governed adult world.
+The best work comes from motivated, collaborative individuals having fun, unconstrained by the socially and politically governed adult world.

-After a day particularly full of whinging from her, I found myself telling my six year old daughter to ‘ JUST GROW UP!’…
+After a day particularly full of whinging from her, I found myself telling my six-year-old daughter to ‘Just grow up!’

-When I see her tonight I’m going to tell her the complete opposite!
+When I see her tonight, I’m going to tell her the complete opposite!